mariami57/WeatherDashboard/README.md

 This app is deployed on Azure.
 Here’s an overview of the deployment setup:

-○ Database in Production: (SQLite for small apps, PostgreSQL/MySQL for scalable apps)
+○ Database in Production:  PostgreSQL/MySQL

 ○ Static & Media Files: (Handled by Django’s collectstatic)